C2.3 Solve equations that involve multiple terms and whole numbers in various contexts, and verify solutions.

 Different Types of Equations

-Each of these types of equations is discussed in more detail in the following.
+Each of these types of equations is discussed in more detail in the following:

-Solving Equations
+Solving Equations with One Variable

-Solving such equations means determining the value of the variable that maintains the equality.
+Solving such equations means determining the value of the unknown that maintains the equality.
 Solving equations must be done in a context of understanding and analyzing the equality.
-It is therefore important to regularly invite students to explain their approach to solving, to justify their actions, and to demonstrate their understanding of the concepts involved in order to prevent solving equations from becoming just a blind application of procedures.
+It is therefore important to regularly invite students to explain their approach to solving, to justify their actions and to demonstrate their understanding of the concepts involved in order to prevent solving equations from becoming just a blind application of procedures.

-Solving Equations by Systematic Testing
+Solving Equations by Systematic Testing (Trial and Error)

 Advantages of solving equations by systematic testing: